Benefits of Leaf Litter Mulch in the Garden and How to Make It

 This mulch consists of the leaves that have naturally fallen to the ground, decomposed, and created a layer of organic material.
 Leaf litter mulch offers several benefits for your garden.

 The type of leaves you use for leaf litter mulch can matter to some extent, but it’s not a critical factor.
-Different tree and plant species have leaves with varying chemical compositions, and this can affect the rate at which they decompose and their impact on soil pH.
+Different tree and plant species have leaves with varying chemical compositions, which can affect the rate at which they decompose and their impact on soil pH.
 Here are some things to consider:

 • pH Levels: Some leaves, like those from pine trees, can be slightly acidic.
 If your soil already has a low pH (acidic), using pine needles as mulch could further acidify the soil.
-This might be beneficial for acid-loving plants but not suitable for plants that prefer neutral or alkaline soils.
+This might be beneficial for acid-loving plants but unsuitable for plants that prefer neutral or alkaline soils.

 Fresh grass clippings can be used as mulch, but they should be dried and mixed with other materials to prevent matting and odors.